resource-watch/slate/source/includes/api/_layer.md

    }
 }'
 ```
 Note: it is not possible to update the `env` property of a layer this way.
-If you wish to alter the `env` of a layer you must update it's parent dataset - see _Update a Dataset_.
+If you wish to alter the `env` of a layer you must update its parent dataset - see [Updating a Dataset](#updating-a-dataset).

 ## Delete a Layer